hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Finished Watts et al. (2021)

-Lots of publications on misinformation are based on data of social media or websites.
+Lots of publications on misinformation are based on data from social media or websites.
 However, a nationally representative survey finds that (1) news is a small fraction of media consumption; (2) online news is a small fraction of news consumption; and (3) fake news is only a tiny portion of the information Americans receive.

 The authors proposed a comprehensive research agenda that aims to achieve four objectives: